bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 ### What is a habitat-selection function?

 Definitions only.

 We want to remind the reader of the nuance between a habitat selection function and the statistical model we will be fitting.
 The model we are fitting (as coded) and the true underlying model (weighted distribution of spatio-temporal model) is not the habitat selection function.
 The habitat selection function is a component of the model.
-We will approximate the triue model in two different ways: 1) using a conditional logistic regression model and 2) using a Poisson regression model with stratum-specific fixed intercepts ([Muff et al. 2019](https://doi.org/10.1111/1365-2656.13087)).
+We will approximate the true model in two different ways: 1) using a conditional logistic regression model and 2) using a Poisson regression model with stratum-specific fixed intercepts ([Muff et al. 2019](https://doi.org/10.1111/1365-2656.13087)).
 Each approach is used to estimate parameters within the movement-based habitat selection function.
 We will use the same data set to show the equivalence of the estimated parameters.

 ### What about scale?

 Definitions only.

 In our data setup and analysis we will be estimating habitat selection at the fourth-order of the scales defined in Johnson (1980).

 ### Why ‘habitat selection function’ and not ‘resource selection function’?